FDM vs SLA: A Direct Comparison Guide

 FDM printers are made up of components that move in all three axes, the x-axis, y-axis and z-axis to create the 3D object (logical, right?).

-What is SLA and how does it work?
+What is SLA printing and how does it work?

-SLA works very differently to FDM inasmuch as it does not build up layers of heated plastic materials to create the finish product after cooling.
-However it is still an “additive manufacturing” process where UV light is used to harden liquefied resin to create the finish product.
+SLA works very differently to FDM inasmuch as it does not build up layers of heated plastic materials to create the finished product after cooling.
+However, it is still an “additive manufacturing” process where UV light is used to harden/cure liquefied resin to create the finished product.

 The process of reading and slicing up the model using slicer software is the same though!